Marcellus Shale outcroppings look like this:

 In Pennsylvania, the Marcellus is located between 4,000 - 7,000 feet underground.
 After several days of research, I found someone who knew of, and was willing to share, a location of an outcropping within a few hours of Philadelphia.

-The information came in an email containing little other than the map coordinates.
-Plugging them into Google and Bing's Mapping sites did this:
+The information came in an email containing little other than map coordinates.
+Plugging them into Google and Bing's mapping sites brought me here:

 The hill on the top right is the site

 Both Bing and Google had street-views, so I explored the area, figuring out where I could park, and where the best place to find mud might be.

 It was a great site.
 Lots of loose material.
 Very likely to have silt that had washed down to the base that would be easy to collect.
 It was right on a roadside which was likely public land.
 There was a river nearby which might have clay deposits.

 I borrowed a car, packed up a shovel and half a dozen buckets, and headed off the next day.

 Here it is!
 Three hours west of Philly in Pennsylvania.
 Who would pass this juncture and look, care, or know what towering over them?
 This rock rarely surfaces, yet here it sits at an intersection of two major arteries.